edgeryders/dynalist_companion/README.md

           # If you installed Python 3.6 from your distribution's default repository:
           $ sudo apt install python3-dev

-          # If yoy installed Python 3.6 from a PPA repository, as instructed above for Ubuntu 16.04:
+          # If you installed Python 3.6 from a PPA repository, as instructed above for Ubuntu 16.04:
           $ sudo apt install python3.6-dev

    3. Install `mod_wsgi` via PIP (which will include automatic compilation):